jaydevbapat/Asynchronous_FIFO/README.md

 - **Addressing:** Binary-coded pointer for memory access

 The design is inspired by and follows guidelines from:
-*"Simulation and Synthesis Techniques for Asynchronous FIFO Design"*
-by **Clifford E. Cummings**, Sunburst Design, Inc.
+*"Simulation and Synthesis Techniques for Asynchronous FIFO Design"* by **Clifford E. Cummings**, Sunburst Design, Inc.
 *Highly recommended reading for deeper understanding.*

 - Verilog HDL
 - Simulation: ModelSim or any Verilog simulator
 - Synthesis: Quartus / Vivado (compatible)

-Feel free to contribute or suggest improvements!